-Both drinks have 1-2 shots of espresso (the second shot is more common in America because they generally use bigger cups).
+Both drinks have one to two shots of espresso (the second shot is more common in America because they generally use larger cups).
 However, a latte will have more steamed milk, which is mixed into the espresso.
-Whereas, a cappuccino will have more foam and less milk, and the milk is not mixed, giving you defined layers.
+A cappuccino, on the other hand, will have more foam and less milk, and the milk is not mixed, giving you defined layers.

-For this reason, a cappuccino is going to have a significantly stronger espresso flavor, both because it’s less mixed and it is less diluted by the steamed milk overall.
-It’s also going to be more crisp due to the defined layers and lighter foam.
+For this reason, a cappuccino is going to have a significantly stronger taste of espresso, both because it’s less mixed and less diluted by the steamed milk overall.
+It’s also going to be crisper due to the defined layers and lighter foam.

-On the other hand a latte will be much creamer thanks to the denser foam and the increased portion of steamed milk.
-Thus, the espresso flavor will be more subtle.
+On the other hand, a latte will be much creamier thanks to the denser foam and the increased portion of steamed milk.
+Thus, you’ll end up with a milder coffee taste.

 The Barista Factor

-In order to really understand the difference between these two drinks, your barista (or you if you’re at home) must know what they’re doing.
-Unfortunately, in a lot of high-volume coffee shops they preparation of these drinks can be wildly inconsistent, making them even more difficult to differentiate.
+To really understand the difference between these two drinks, your barista (or you if you’re making the espresso-based coffee drink at home) must know what they’re doing.
+Unfortunately, in a lot of high-volume coffee shops, the preparation of these drinks can be wildly inconsistent, making them even more difficult to differentiate.

 One issue that may come up is if the milk is frothed the same for both drinks.
-Ideally, the foam for a cappuccino is going to be more light and airy and the denser, creamier foam on a latte.
+Ideally, the foam for a cappuccino is going to be more light and airy than the denser, creamier foam of a latte.
 If you find you aren’t getting that airy texture, ask your barista to make your cappuccino more “dry.”

 In coffee speak, that translates to fluffing and stretching the milk a little more when frothing to get it closer to that classic cappuccino texture.